4skinSkywalker/SmartPrompt/README.md

 In the beginning there was a check for the validity of the `template` provided, but then I've removed it to let devs use lil HTML tricks in it.

+## Automatic text color

+One little cool feature of this library is that if you specify the `groundColor` property as an hex value you will get the best `textColor` automatically by contrast calculation.
+Still, if you provide `textColor` you won't get this feature but your color of choice instead.

 ## Install

 `npm i smartprompt`